adrockmkt/rss_adrock_generator/README.md

    python main.py
    ```

-3. The RSS file will be generated at:
+3. The RSS file will be automatically generated at:

    ```
-   output/adrock.xml
+   /var/www/mobiledelivery.com.br/rss/adrock.xml
    ```

 ## 🚀 Deployment

-After generation, copy the `adrock.xml` file to the server at:
+The RSS feed is automatically published to:

 ```
 https://mobiledelivery.com.br/rss/adrock.xml